e-miguel/Task-Mole/README.md

 ![Deploy a wordpress on (10)](https://github.com/e-miguel/Mole-Project-S3/assets/134418850/60935eda-1ce4-4068-bacd-f133d8a69d5e)

-In this task, challenge your learning in hosting an HTML website on a single EC2 instance in the default VPC.This repository contains a script for setting up an Apache HTTP server with the Project Mole web application from Amazon S3.
+The first task, challenge your learning in hosting an HTML website on a single EC2 instance in the default VPC.This repository contains a script for setting up an Apache HTTP server with the Project Mole web application from Amazon S3.

 ## Prerequisites